-Every SGA organization may apply for \$100 in discretionary funds at the beginning of each semester for normal operating expenses.
+Every SGA-recognized organization may apply for \$100 in discretionary funds at the beginning of each semester for normal operating expenses from the Student Activity Fee.
 Organizations should utilize funds from their operating account when necessary.
-These funds can be used for such expenses as printing costs, mailings, posters, van rentals, Involvement Fair expenses, and other small costs.
+These funds can be used for such expenses as printing costs, mailings, posters, van rentals, Student Involvement Fair expenses, and other small costs.
 Discretionary funds cannot be carried over from one semester to the next.